MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 ### Add more worker accounts

 If you expect many users to be running scripts concurrently, you can increase the number of worker accounts that are assigned to the Launchpad service.
-For more information, see [Modify the User Account Pool for SQL Server R Services](../r/modify-the-user-account-pool-for-sql-server-r-services.md).
+For more information, see [Modify the user account pool for SQL Server R Services](../r/modify-the-user-account-pool-for-sql-server-r-services.md).

 ### Optimize the server for script execution